mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Frontend_Data_Access_Group/WeeklyReport_Frontend_Data_Access_Group_3-18-2024.md

 # Weekly Report 3/18/2024

 ## ❖ Team Report

 ### Previous Team Goals

 - Generate device status map from frontend webpage

 ### Key Points

 - Generated device status map from frontend webpage
 - Linked map to Go using AJAX
+- Function to create and operate user collection in mongoDB
+- Function to createa and operate blockchain collection in mongoDB
+- Serializing and deserializing user list
+- Serializing and deserializing blockchian

 ### Next Week Goals

 - Integrate device status map with messaging structure to ensure data is consistent across all devices

 ## Individual Report

 ### ❖ Catherine Monteith

 ### Key Points

 - Generated device status map from frontend webpage
 - Linked map to Go using AJAX
 - Worked on DAL

 ### Next Week Goals

 ### ❖ Caitlin Crowe

 ### Key Points

 - Generated device startup config file
 - Stored config file into in a structure (this is where the aforementioned device map will be held)
 - Generated a map of device statuses with their respective device IDs

 ### Next Week Goals

 - Properly link FrontEnd package to the main function
 - Send device map to other Pis via messaging structure

 ### ❖ Joshua Murillo

 #### Previous Individual Goals/Objectives

 - Work with Zigbee and Network teams to fix issues related to the go-serial library and start consistently sending and receiving data in our Message structured format.
 - Work with the rest of the Frontend-Data-Access team to progress the DAL to service incoming requests.

 #### Key Points

 - Met with Cat to discuss a clearer picture between the messaging structure, DAL, and the main.go file.
 - Set up two scripts including a sending and receiving script to transmit messages between PIs one-way.
   - Ran tests with three Raspberry PIs to document the frequency of successfully received messages vs missed messages.